Linaro/Connect/_posts/bkk19/sessions/2019-02-08-aosp-op-tee-based-keymaster-internals.md

 ---
 categories:
 - bkk19
-description: '> Keymaster is the main crypto provider in AOSP: provides keys generation functionality (and further enforcing the lifetime of keys), keys attestation, digital signing/verification, symmetric crypto primitives etc.<br><br>During YVR18 an initial overview of AOSP Keymaster implementation on top of OP-TEE and ARM Trustzone was
+description: 'Keymaster is the main crypto provider in AOSP: provides keys generation functionality (and further enforcing the lifetime of keys), keys attestation, digital signing/verification, symmetric crypto primitives etc.<br><br>During YVR18 an initial overview of AOSP Keymaster implementation on top of OP-TEE and ARM Trustzone was